jekyll/minima/_posts/2021-04-23-great-portfolios.md

 tags: misc
 ---

 A portfolio is maybe the most important thing for a designer looking for work.
-I talk to a lot of early career designers who have done great work, but don't adequately talk about it.
-This is a list of portfolio sites that I think are great to look at for inspiration.
+I talk to a lot of early career designers who have done great work, but don't adequately show it on their portfolios.
+This is a list of sites that I think are great to look at for inspiration.

 ## Portfolios